LauraMQuiros/Preventive-Imprisionment-Knowledge-System/README.md

 Some specifications about the requirements are in the Requirements.txt.

 The main command to run the code (in VS) is python3 -m streamlit run main.py.
+The knowledge system can also be accessed through https://huggingface.co/spaces/captainanna/KTP_preventive_Prison